gvwilson/thirdbit/_posts/2013/2013-06-20-lessons-learned.md

 <p>Sixth on our list is the tension between teaching the "what" and the "how" of programming.
 When we teach a scripting language like Python, we have to spend time up front on syntax, which leaves us only limited time for the development practices that we really want to focus on, but which are hard to grasp in the abstract.
 By comparison, version control and databases are straightforward: what you see is what you do is what you get.</p>
 <p>We also don't as good a job as we would like teaching testing.
 The mechanics of unit testing with an xUnit-style framework are straightforward, and it's easy to come up with representative test cases for things like reformatting data files, but what should we tell scientists about testing the numerical parts of their applications?
 Once we've covered floating-point roundoff and the need to use "almost equal" instead of "exactly equal", our learners quite reasonably ask, "What should I use as a tolerance for my computation?"
 Saying, "One part in a million, just because," isn't satisfying...</p>
 <h3 id="standardization-vs.-customization">Standardization vs. Customization</h3>
 <p>Both of the previous points tie into the challenge of standardizing curriculum across a large group of volunteer instructors with very different backgrounds and interests.
 What we <em>actually</em> teach varies more widely than the content of most university courses with prescribed curricula.
-We think this is a strength&mdash;one of the reasons we recruit instructors from among scientists is so that they can customize content and delivery for local needs&mdash;but we need to be more systematic about varying on purpose rather than by accident.</p>
+We think this is a strength–one of the reasons we recruit instructors from among scientists is so that they can customize content and delivery for local needs–but we need to be more systematic about varying on purpose rather than by accident.</p>
 <h3 id="watching-vs.-doing">Watching vs. Doing</h3>
 <p>Finally, we try to make our teaching as interactive as possible, but we still don't give learners hands-on exercises as frequently as we should.
 We also don't give them as diverse a range of exercises as we should, and those that we do give are often at the wrong level.
 This is partly due to a lack of time, but disorganization on our part is also a contributing factor.</p>
 <p>There is also a constant tension between having students do realistic exercises drawn from actual scientific workflows, and giving them tasks that are small and decoupled, so that failures are less likely and don't have knock-on effects when they occur.
 This is exacerbated by the diversity of learners in the typical bootcamp, though we hope that will diminish as we organize and recruit along disciplinary lines instead of geographically.</p>
 <h2 id="conclusions">7.
 Conclusions</h2>
-<p>To paraphrase William Gibson, the future is already here&mdash;it's just that the skills needed to implement it aren't evenly distributed.
+<p>To paraphrase William Gibson, the future is already here–it's just that the skills needed to implement it aren't evenly distributed.
 A small number of scientists can easily build an application that scours the web for recently-published data, launch a cloud computing node to compare it to home-grown data sets, and push the result to a GitHub account; others are still struggling to free their data from Excel and figure out which of the nine backup versions of their paper is the one they sent for publication.</p>
 <p>The fact is, it's hard for scientists to do the cool things their colleagues are excited about without basic computing skills, and impossible for them to know what other new things are possible.
 Our ambition is to change that: not just to make scientists more productive today, but to allow them to be part of the changes that are transforming science in front of our eyes.
 If you would like to help, we'd like to hear from you.</p>
 <h2 id="bibliography">Bibliography</h2>
 <ol>